 empowering students with media tools to develop their creative voice and promote change

 Is that for real?
-The answer to that is up for debate and no doubt Media Arts students still cringe at the though of adding one more detailed shadow after it being so drilled into them.
+The answer to that is up for debate and no doubt Media Arts students still cringe at the though of adding one more detailed shadows after it being so drilled into them.
 It sells the photo though and whether your being stepped on, levitating or flying above the city, the blending of reality and imagination was the topic of this unit.
 In addition to making visually interesting projects, students had a deeper social message attached to each photo.

-Several weeks ago, AIMS photography students met up at night for an evening photo shoot where we lit steel wool on fire and spun it around.
-By setting a 15 second shutter speed and adjusting our other light controls accordingly, our cameras recorded every spark and light trail which produced the photos above.
+Several weeks ago, AIMS photography students were studying how a slower shutter speed and light can yield some pretty cool results.
+By setting a 15 second shutter speed and adjusting our other light controls accordingly, our cameras recorded every light trail which produced the photos above.
 Can you look at the group shot and spot the other individual designs being recorded when Mr. C took that group shot?

 Double exposing photos is a practice that has existed for decades and that was the focus of this project while seeking to better understand composition and focal points in photography and the basics of masking in Photoshop.
 Students had to connect the overlaid photo in some way to an interest they have in order to make a deeper and more personal connection.
 All portraits and post production was completed by students.